A simple creamy polenta porridge may have started life as peasant food but it is the perfect side dish for so many meals.

 It is done when the grains of cornmeal are soft and cooked through but still have the slightest texture.

-As I have just mentioned the name cornmeal, buying a packet with the name cornmeal on the front rather than polenta will save you up to 50%.
+Another helpful hint is to buy a packet with the name cornmeal on the front rather than polenta, it will save you up to 50%.

 Finally, the cheese… Choose something that matches the tone of the meal you are serving it with.